pnp/pnpcore/docs/using-the-sdk/basics-getdata-paging.md

 }
 ```

-The `AsRequested` will browse the already in-memory items.
-The items will be loaded by the `Load` method.
+The `AsRequested` method will browse the already in-memory items.
+The items will be loaded just once by the `Load` method.

 ## Paging via the Take()/Skip() LINQ methods